Dear reader,

 When I came face to one of my first OCD themes called “‘magical thinking” (wherein I believed I could become someone else by having the mere thought of them), I reasoned that the way to preserve my identity was to proclaim I AM STAMATINA over and over again until I “neutralized” the intrusive thought.
 This seemed to be a compulsion at the surface, but at the level of the subconscious, it may have been a way of me reclaiming myself spiritually…

-Stamatina was born and raised in Laval, Quebec, Canada and studied Social Service at Dawson College in Montreal, Quebec, where she moved to in 2023.
-She is a recipient of the Sir Wilfrid Laurier Foundation Citizenship Award and Bursary and volunteers for diverse animal rights initiatives in Montreal.
-In 2023, Stamatina spearheaded her own branch of animal rights-related activism, Incognito Animal Rights Protests, in her local community.
-She occupies a permanent full-time position as a street outreach and intervention worker with the YMCAs of Quebec for people experiencing homelessness and/or precariousness.
+Daniilidis was born and raised in Laval, Quebec, Canada and studied Social Service at Dawson College in Montreal, Quebec, where she moved to in 2023.
+That same year, Daniilidis founded her own branch of animal rights-related activism, Incognito Animal Rights Protests, in her local community.
+She is a recipient of the Sir Wilfrid Laurier Foundation Citizenship Award and is a full-time Street Outreach and Intervention Worker with the YMCAs of Quebec for people experiencing homelessness and/or social precariousness.

 Photography by François LeClair